What Is Wedding Insurance?

-You can also purchase the two in a bundle that will cover both.
-Before buying wedding insurance always ask the venue if they cover event liability.
+Before buying wedding insurance, always ask the venue if they cover event liability, as this provides critical protection for the day of the event.
+If the venue doesn't have coverage, you may need to provide your own.
 Wedding event liability coverage may cover different things, for example, bodily injury and property damage.

-Depending on your choice of venue and the laws in your state, you may also need to add Host Liquor Liability Insurance which covers alcohol-related incidents you may be held accountable for.
-Some wedding insurers will include this as part of their wedding liability insurance policy automatically, others will require you to add it for a cost.
+Depending on your choice of venue and the laws in your state, you may also need to add host liquor liability insurance, which covers alcohol-related incidents for which you may be held accountable.
+Some wedding insurers will include this as part of their wedding liability insurance policy automatically, others will require that you add it for a cost.

-Depending on whether you choose liability-only coverage or cancellation coverage, wedding insurance typically offers options for these seven common risks.
-Most of these are covered by wedding cancellation insurance, so if you opt to buy wedding liability-only coverage, many of these will not be included, instead, they are considered optional coverages in a cancellation plan.
+Wedding cancellation coverage protects you from the costs of having to postpone or cancel your wedding due to several common risks.
+Most of these are covered by wedding cancellation insurance, so if you opt to buy wedding liability-only coverage, many of these will not be included, but may be optional add-ons for a liability plan.

 - People getting sick or injured

 - Property damage that makes the venue unusable

 - Extreme weather

 As with other types of insurance, you'll need to choose your coverage limits and deductibles when you set up your wedding insurance policy.
 These will determine how much your policy costs, what events it will cover, and how much you'll have to pay out of pocket if something happens.